-Memories are Made in the Kitchen
+Memories Are Made in the Kitchen

 Celebrate the stories, technologies, and cherished objects found in diverse kitchens throughout Canada.